EyalShirazi/Nuke/Plugins/WhatsThePoint/README.md

-WhatsThePoint is a Nuke's plugin to get locators ans points from 2d and 3d
+WhatsThePoint is a Nuke's plugin to get locators and points from 2d and 3d

 This release has a Geometry module to get points from polygons Works until version 12.